aliyun/terraform-provider-alicloud/website/docs/r/oss_bucket.html.markdown

 * `created_before_date` - (Optional) Specifies the time before which the rules take effect.
 The date must conform to the ISO8601 format and always be UTC 00:00.
 For example: 2002-10-11T00:00:00.000Z indicates that objects updated before 2002-10-11T00:00:00.000Z are deleted or converted to another storage class, and objects updated after this time (including this time) are not deleted or converted.
 * `days` - (Optional, Type: int) Specifies the number of days after object creation when the specific rule action takes effect.
 * `storage_class` - (Required) Specifies the storage class that objects that conform to the rule are converted into.
 The storage class of the objects in a bucket of the IA storage class can be converted into Archive but cannot be converted into Standard.
 Values: `IA`, `Archive`, `ColdArchive`.
 ColdArchive is available in 1.203.0+.
+* `is_access_time` - (Optional, Type: bool, Available in 1.207.3+) Specifies whether the lifecycle rule applies to objects based on their last access time.
+If set to `true`, the rule applies to objects based on their last access time; if set to `false`, the rule applies to objects based on their last modified time.
+* `return_to_std_when_visit` - (Optional, Type: bool, Available in 1.207.3+) Specifies whether to convert the storage class of non-Standard objects back to Standard after the objects are accessed.
+It takes effect only when the IsAccessTime parameter is set to true.
+If set to `true`, converts the storage class of the objects to Standard; if set to `false`, does not convert the storage class of the objects to Standard.

 `NOTE`: One and only one of "created_before_date" and "days" can be specified in one transition configuration.